Employee communication defined

 Determine your organization’s audience

 It should be flexible enough to accommodate their capabilities and daily tasks.
-And accomplish this goal without being spread thinly across different platforms.
-An easy solution is launching an intranet platform that facilitates personalized communication styles under the same umbrella.
+This goal should be achieved without spreading efforts too thin across multiple platforms.
+An effective solution is to launch an intranet platform that facilitates personalized communication styles under the same umbrella.

 You most likely have an abundance of tools, such as emails, intranets, and various apps, to support your employee communications.
 It’s necessary to learn how each outlet can support your goals and incorporate them into a unified platform.